 Vincent N. Parrillo was born and raised in Paterson, New Jersey.
 He received his bachelor's degree from Seton Hall University, his master's from Montclair State University, and his doctorate from Rutgers University.
 He teaches the following undergraduate courses: Minority Groups in America, Urban Sociology, Sociology of Socialization, Social Problems, Ethnic and Racial Conflict Resolution.
 Graduate courses include Racial and Ethnic Experiences and Sociology of Intercultural Communication.

-He is the executive producer and writer of three award-winning PBS television documentaries: Gaetano Federici: The Sculptor Laureate of Paterson (2013); Smokestacks and Steeples: A Portrait of Paterson (1992) and Ellis Island: Gateway to America (1991).
-His newest documentary, Paterson and Its People, aired on NJTV in September 2015.
+He is the executive producer and writer of four award-winning PBS television documentaries: Paterson and Its People (2015)l Gaetano Federici: The Sculptor Laureate of Paterson (2013); Smokestacks and Steeples: A Portrait of Paterson (1992) and Ellis Island: Gateway to America (1991).
+He is currently in post-production on a new documentary, Silk City Artists and Musicians.

 His scholarly articles have appeared in such journals as Social Science Journal, Sociological Forum, Journal of Human Rights, Journal of Comparative Family Studies, and Small Group Behavior, and some of them have been published in nine languages (Chinese, Czech, German, Italian, Japanese, Korean, Polish, Romanian, or Vietnamese).
-Twice the recipient of the William Paterson University Faculty Achievement Award for Scholarship and Creative Expression, his current research took him to Albania and Bosnia (May 2012), Kazakhstan (May 2013), Romania and Poland (May 2014), Canada (May 2015).
+Twice the recipient of the William Paterson University Faculty Achievement Award for Scholarship and Creative Expression, his ongoing field research has taken him in recent years to Albania, Bosnia-Herzegovina, Canada, Kazakhstan, Poland, and Romania.
 He is a past vice president of the Eastern Sociological Society (ESS) and a past ESS Robin M. Williams, Jr. Distinguished Lecturer.

-An invited lecturer to dozens of universities in Asia, Canada, Europe, and the United States in the past few years, Prof. Parrillo has gone on numerous assignments for the State Department's former U.S. Information Agency (USIA) and current International Information Program (IIP) to confer with national leaders in Canada, the Czech Republic, Germany, Norway, Poland, Romania, and Sweden on issues relating to immigration and intergroup tensions.
-He has conducted diversity training sessions for NCOs and senior army officers at various military bases, at the Defense Equal Opportunity Management Institute at Patrick Air Force Base, Florida, and for managers in the Saint Barnabas Health Care System in New Jersey.
+An invited lecturer to dozens of universities in Asia, Canada, Europe, and the United States in the past few years, Prof. Parrillo has gone on numerous assignments for the State Department's former U.S. Information Agency (USIA) and current International Information Program (IIP) to confer with national leaders in Canada, the Czech Republic, Germany, Norway, Poland, Romania, and Sweden on issues relating to immigration and intergroup tensions and to give public lectures and media interviews.
+He has conducted diversity training sessions for NCOs and senior army officers at various military bases, at the Defense Equal Opportunity Management Institute at Patrick Air Force Base, Florida, and for managers in the Barnabas Health Care System in New Jersey.

 Active in regional theater as an actor in many plays, he has also directed dozens of plays of every genre.
 In 2003, he directed a cast of Broadway stars (including four Tony Award nominees) in a staged reading of the rock opera Hamlet (he is co-lyricist) at the Lamb's Theatre in New York City and in 2005 he co-produced its world premiere in Prague.
 It has since premiered in Seoul and Tokyo to rave reviews and enthusiastic audience responses.
-He directed the musicals The Pajama Game (2015), Kiss Me Kate (2014) and I Love You, You're Perfect, Now Change (2013) for the Players Guild of Leonia, and appeared onstage in Lovers and Other Strangers (2016) and I Never Sang for My Father (2016).
+He will direct Guys and Dolls in October 2017 for the Players Guild of Leonia.
+Recent directorial credits there include: The Pajama Game (2015), Kiss Me Kate (2014) and I Love You, You're Perfect, Now Change (2013), and recent acting credits include Lovers and Other Strangers (2016) and I Never Sang for My Father (2016).
 As Artistic Director for Bergen Shakespeare, he directed The Comedy of Errors at Bergen County's Overpeck Park in Summer 2015.

 Website and Blogs: http://www.vinceparrillo.com